douglashellowell/nc-news-student-project/README.md

 psql
 ```

-Then, instead of '_username_' type your linux username and instead of '_mysecretword123_' choose your own password and be sure to wrap it in quotation marks.
+Then enter the following, instead of '_username_' type your linux username and instead of '_mysecretword123_' choose your own password and be sure to wrap it in quotation marks.

 Use a simple password like 'password'.
 DONT USE YOUR LOGIN PASSWORD!